UP Board Exam 2022: Last date to submit form extended again

 Even Suresh Kumar Tripathi, teacher MLC (Allahabad-Jhansi Division) has written to the UP Board secretary in this regard.

 According to the board officials, more than 51 lakh students had filled forms for UP Board high school and intermediate examination-2022 by October 19.
-Around 27.70 lakh students had registered for these, including the 14,000 private candidates.
+Around 27.70 lakh students had registered for the class 10 exam, including 14,000 private candidates.
 Likewise, about 23.42 lakh students had registered for intermediate exams including the 1.14 lakh private candidates.

 Meanwhile, in terms of advance registrations, 31.14 lakh students had registered for Class 9 and 26.04 lakh registered for class 11 by October 19.